OfficeDev/office-js-docs/reference/excel/worksheetdeletedeventargs.md

-# WorksheetDeletedEvent Object (JavaScript API for Excel)
+# WorksheetDeletedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Deleted event.